rgavigan/e-score/README.md

 <!-- ABOUT -->
 ## About
-The E-score project focuses on computing Global-regular and Global-end-gap-free alignment between any two protein sequences using their embedding vectors computed by state-of-art pre-trained models.
+The E-Score project focuses on computing Global-regular and Global-end-gap-free alignment between any two protein sequences using their embedding vectors computed by state-of-art pre-trained models.

 Instead of a fixed score between two pairs of amino acids(like BLOSUM matrices), the cosine similarity is calculated between the embedding vectors of two amino acids and used as the context-dependent score.